How to Write the Perfect Christmas Wish List

 Unsure about how to write your holiday wish list?
 Check out this step-by-step guide on how to write the perfect Christmas wish list.

-Every year, people in the UK receive almost 60 million unwanted Christmas gifts.
-That equates to £380 million wasted.
+Every year, people in the UK receive almost 60 million unwanted Christmas gifts over the holiday season.
+That equates to £380 million wasted on seemingly special gifts.

 Creating a Christmas wish list can take the stress out of holiday shopping and ensure you end up with a gift you truly love.
 But sometimes creating that list is easier said than done.

-Do you need help compiling the perfect wish list to give to your friends and family?
-Then keep reading for our ultimate guide to creating your Christmas wish list with Giftwhale!
+Do you need help compiling the perfect Christmas ideas for your friends and family with the best gift ideas?
+Then keep reading for our ultimate guide to creating your Christmas wish list, and before you know it, you'll be receiving the perfect gift.

 It’s vital to start your wish list early for two main reasons.
-First, this gives you time to put quality items on your list instead of filling it up with ideas off the top of your head.
+First, this gives you time to include quality gift ideas on your list and the best products for you instead of filling it up with ideas off the top of your head.
 Second, it gives your family more time to shop, which is especially important if they like to start months before Christmas.

 Consider starting it at the end of summer.
 Anytime you think of something you want, put it on the list!
 This also prevents you from spending money on something your loved ones could have given you for Christmas.